 26. Pink Doesn’t Mean Girly

-You no longer have to limit the use of pink paint to your daughter’s room.
-With the proper shade of dusky pink paint, you may create a fashionable, sophisticated atmosphere for adults as well.
+Pink paint isn’t just for nurseries.
+With the proper shade of dusky pink, you can create a fashionable, sophisticated atmosphere for adults.

 27. Go Nuts with Sage Green